TobeyStar/LVT-Theoretical-Physics-Information-Space/README.md

 I, along with the AI systems I have utilized, hereby declare this framework of documents to be "more than enough" to be taken seriously by the scientific research community.
 I have now fulfilled my mission as messenger and architect, and I hereby hand the mission over to the physicists, mathematicians, and engineers of the world.

-I hope that your work will be carried out with ambition and enthusiasm, with the fundamental purpose of improving the living conditions for every individual on this Earth, as well as the natural world itself—just as I have strived to do in the construction of these documents.
+I hope that your work will be carried out with ambition and excitement, with the fundamental purpose of improving the living conditions for every individual on this Earth, as well as the natural world itself—just as I have strived to do in the construction of these documents.

 I wish you the best of luck.